DIPlib/diplib/changelogs/diplib_next.md

 - The Python version of the `dipview` utility is changed in the same way as the C++ version: The tool will first attempt to read a file as if it were a multi-page TIFF file where the pages compose a 3D image.
 If it fails, it proceeds as it did previously.

+- `dip.PhysicalQuantity` has a new alias `dip.PQ`, making it easier to write code that works with physical quantities and pixel sizes.

 (See also changes to *DIPlib*.)